Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 1. DNS request when a user contacts a URL, then I get an IP address
 1. Usually the IP address I receive is one of a **Load Balancer**, after a policy I will get to one of many web app servers.
 1. The request is analyzed by a web application
-1. The web application directly contancs a database
+1. The web application directly contacts a database
-1. The web application can also contact a cache for fast retreival
+1. The web application can also contact a cache for fast retrieval
 1. The web application can use **Job Queues**, which can be executed in a deferred later (The jobs can be deferred on a different server).
 1. It can also use **Full Text Search**, to deal with the user **Natural Queries**.
-1. After the request has been analyzed it can be forwared to a different service (like a payment service).
+1. After the request has been analyzed it can be forwarded to a different service (like a payment service).
-1. Some request can be forwarded to a **Data Warehouse**, where some analic can extracted from them, usually data is not stored immediatly but it is stored on a queue awaiting to be analyzed.
+1. Some request can be forwarded to a **Data Warehouse**, where some analytics can be extracted from them, usually data is not stored immediately, but they are stored on a queue awaiting to be analyzed.
 1. A copy of this data can also be shipped to some **Cloud Infrastructure**.
-1. Some caching can be used to reduce latancy between Server and Client using a CDN netword (Conted Delivery Network).
+1. Some caching can be used to reduce latency between Server and Client using a CDN network (Content Delivery Network).

 ## Distributed Systems

-When we deal with distributed system we also need to deal with a **Distributed State**, every process can have their own copy of the data, in those cases it's very difficoult to have strong consistency, which means that states needs to be propagated to all the service, in those cases the is said to be **eventually consistent**, but in those transition is where the problems accurr.
-We can also have distributed transactions which introduce locking, which also introduce the problem of not being able to scale.
+When we deal with distributed system we also need to deal with a **Distributed State**, every process can have their own copy of the data, in those cases it's very difficult to have strong consistency, which means that states needs to be propagated to all the services, in those cases we will talk about a state that will be **eventually consistent**, but in those transition is where the problems occur.
+We can also have distributed transactions which introduce locking, which leads to not being able to scale.

 # Spring Boot

-When Spring was first created, to model the set of actinos that were possible, object-oriented programming was used and a network of objects is used to solve this problem.
+When Spring was first created, to model the set of actions that were possible, object-oriented programming was used and a network of objects is used to solve this problem.

 The framework allows us to create multiple components, that will be interconnected between each others, the engine will do the work to connect them accordingly, this is possible because when the framework loads classes it will inspect them and check if they contain annotations.
-The idea of linkable classes are called `Bean`s.
+The idea of linkable classes is called `Bean`s.
 Each `Bean` will be loaded by a `Container` or `ApplicationContext`, which will inspect them and act accordingly.
 This is why `Bean`s are the basic building block of a Spring application.
-Spring as soon as it recognice a `Bean` it can perform an operation called `Wireing`, which means to provide objects were they are needed, without specifing how to do it (it can also be done through a user-provided one).
+Spring as soon as it recognises a `Bean` it can perform an operation called `Wireing`, which means to provide objects were they are needed, without specifying how to do it (it can also be done through a user-provided one).
 This also allows spring to compile the project into a unique big jar file called **uber-jar**.
 To create a Spring application we can use [Spring initializr](https://start.spring.io).

 ## Program structure

 We create a class marked with `@SpringBootApplication`, if we mark methods with `@Bean` those methods will be responsible with creating objects.

-One very difficoult task to do is to be able to build a complex architecture inside our program, the way spring does this is by using 3 fundamental ideas:
+One very difficult task to do is to be able to build a complex architecture inside our program, the way spring does this is by using 3 fundamental ideas:
 - **Inversion of Control**
 - **Dependency Injection**
 - **Aspect Oriented Programming**

-The reason why these concepts are important, is to explain some problem that it's possible to encounter when designing relationships.
+The reason why these concepts are important is to explain many problems, these problems could be encountered when designing complex relationships.

 ### Class Coupling:

-It's when a class depends upon another, it means that one is thighty couplen to another, wich we cannot create those classes in a separate way, one depends upon the other.
+It's when a class depends upon another, it means that one is tightly coupled to another, which we cannot create those classes in a separate way, one depends upon the other.

 We can use **Inversion of Control** to decouple classes dependencies.
-It abstrct the functionality of the depenging class.
+It abstracts the functionality of the dependent class.

 ```kotlin
 interface Quest {